vaishnavbhosale/onboarding-agent/README.md

 ---

-## 📌 What is This?
+## 💡 Why I Built This

-Most AI agents fail in production because they let the **LLM decide what to execute** — which leads to hallucinations, skipped steps, and unpredictable behavior.
+Most AI onboarding agents fail in production because they let the LLM decide what action to execute — leading to hallucinations, skipped steps, and unpredictable behavior.

-This project takes a different approach:
+MerchantFlow solves this with one simple principle:

 > **AI handles understanding.
 Backend handles execution.**

-The LLM classifies the user's intent (`GST`, `KYC`, `BANK`, `NEXT`).
-A **strict state machine** enforces the correct workflow order.
-The result is a reliable, production-safe onboarding agent.
+The LLM classifies intent.
+A strict state machine enforces order.
+The result is a reliable, production-safe onboarding agent where a wrong action is architecturally impossible — not just unlikely.

+This mirrors the problem enterprise AI faces at scale: AI agents need governed, deterministic guardrails to be trusted in production.
+The state machine here is that governance layer.

 ```
 GST Verification → KYC Verification → Bank Verification → ✅ Complete